-We are very happy to cater for special diets wherever possible provided we are given advance notice (by email or telephone before the day you are due to arrive).
+We are very happy to cater for special diets wherever possible.
+Please contact us in advance of your arrival by email or telephone.
 We are not always able to source appropriate ingredients within the local area but will try to get the most appropriate options available.

 At Torlinnhe we will always do whatever we can to ensure our guests comfort and safety but as a small B&B, we are sorry we are unable to provide special facilities for those with significant disabilities.

 Our Fire Risk Assessment is regularly updated.
 All our guest bedrooms have a notice indicating what you should do in the event of a fire in the building.
 Please study the notice and always follow these instructions should you find a fire or hear the fire alarm ringing within the premises.
 We operate a full linked fire sensing and alarm system within Torlinnhe.
 The system is regularly tested and professionally maintained.
 It covers all areas of the building both public and private.
 Fire extinguishers are located appropriately throughout the building and again these are professionally tested and maintained.

 We always try to purchase locally if we can.
 Supporting local businesses helps our local economy and maintains our local communities.
 Torlinnhe is accredited with VisitScotland’s ‘Taste Our Best’ award.
 This means that wherever possible we source quality ingredients of Scottish provenance.
 We strive for sustainability, source food locally where possible and we try to keep food miles to a minimum.
 If you want to know more about what you are eating, including any allergy information, please ask us.

 - Pork Sausages – from John MacMillan, our local butcher in Fort William.